This is the first of a three part series of articles about being Pregnant in France and having a baby in Paris

-If you’ve just found out your are pregnant or thinking about having a baby in the near future, we’ve compiled for you some practical info on the different steps to follow in France.
+If you’ve just found out your are pregnant in France or thinking about having a baby in the near future, we’ve compiled for you some practical info on the different steps to follow in France.
 It can be overwhelming at first so in order to have a peaceful pregnancy, it is best to take one step at a time!

 First of all, congratulations!
 It is the beginning of a beautiful and intense journey!
 The first thing to do is to go and see a doctor in order to confirm the pregnancy with a blood test.
 My personal preference is an appointment with a mid-wife (sage-femme) rather than a regular doctor as she can perform an échographie de datation (dating ultrasound) so you can hear the very first heartbeat if you are at least 5 or 6 weeks pregnant.
 I was about 7 to 8 weeks pregnant when I saw a mid-wife for the first time and was so pleasantly surprised than even though the embryo was obviously tiny, you could already hear a heatbeat.
 The mid-wife will also give you all the appropriate blood tests and will start giving you folic acid tablets in order to prevent neural tube defects.